-(a) Let's read some words together.
-We'll follow the three steps for reading words with prefixes and then talk about the meaning of each word.
+$(\mathfrak{A})$ Let's read some words together.
+We'll follow these three steps we just learned.

 Point to the list of the three steps, and read them again to students.
 Then, display a list of words and ask students to take turns following these three steps.
 After circling the prefix and underlining the base word, students should share the meaning of the prefix and explain what the whole word means.
-Then, collaborate to write a sentence that uses the word correctly.

-Suggested words: unwise, uneven, unpaid, untrue, unknown, unblock
+Suggested words: redo, rename, reread, remix, refold, redraw, reheat